 Here’s a sample daily schedule:

 So, this retreat is for the writer looking to improve her craft, get writing done, and explore one of the most beautiful and iconic places in the world.

 While we will talk about creative work generally, and focus some on fear and the thought processes that block us from writing, our main focus is on improving our skill in writing.
 That said, this is not a lecture/school course.
-This is a dynamic, fun, interactive time for you to hone your craft and learning how the doing often affects the thinking.
+This is a dynamic, fun, interactive time for you to hone your craft and learn how doing often affects thinking.